cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 Together with iOS 8, Apple introduced App Extensions.
 According to [Apple App Extension Programming Guide](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/index.html#//apple_ref/doc/uid/TP40014214-CH20-SW1), app extensions let apps offer custom functionality and content to users while they’re interacting with other apps or the system.
 In order to do this, they implement specific, well scoped tasks like, for example, define what happens after the user clicks on the "Share" button and selects some app or action, provide the content for a Today widget or enable a custom keyboard.

-Depending on the task, the app extension will have a particular type (and only one), the so-called extension points.
+Depending on the task, the app extension will have a particular type (and only one), the so-called *extension points*.
 Some notable ones are:

-- Custom Keyboard: Replace the iOS system keyboard with a custom keyboard for use in all apps.
+- Custom Keyboard: replaces the iOS system keyboard with a custom keyboard for use in all apps.
-- Share: Post to a sharing website or share content with others.
+- Share: post to a sharing website or share content with others.
 - Today: also called widgets, they offer content or perform quick tasks in the Today view of Notification Center.

 ###### How do app extensions interact with other apps?